JaneliaSciComp/claude-howto/README.md

 # Janelia Claude-a-thon (Dec 16, 2025)

 > [!IMPORTANT]
-> This is a skeleton for use during live training.
-You can view the full [walkthrough](Walkthrough.md) for the complete details and commentary.
+> This are skeleton instructions for use during live training.
+View the [complete walkthrough](Walkthrough.md) for additional details.

 ## Agenda